 - 80% of eligible expenses up to an annual maximum of $1,000 per person each benefit year for the services of a licensed Psychologist, licensed Psychotherapist as well as licensed Family or Marriage Therapist or a licensed Social Worker who are members of the Ordre des travailleurs sociaux et des thérapeutes conjugaux et familiaux du Québec.

 Physiotherapy, occupational therapy, athletic therapy or speech therapy

-- 80% of expenses for services performed by a licensed physiotherapist, licensed occupational therapist, licensed certified athletic therapist or licensed speech therapist up to a combined maximum of $750 per person each benefit year.
+- 80% of eligible expenses for services performed by a licensed physiotherapist, licensed occupational therapist, licensed certified athletic therapist or licensed speech therapist up to a combined maximum of $750 per person each benefit year.

 Chiropractors, osteopaths*, acupuncturists or dietitians

 - 80% of eligible expenses for services performed by a licensed chiropractor, licensed osteopath*, licensed acupuncturist or licensed dietitian to a combined maximum of $300 per person each benefit year.
 This includes one x-ray per benefit year by each licensed practitioner.